You’ve got a heart as loud as lions, so why let your voice be tamed?

 One of the practices that my clients find most useful is setting a theme for the year, or part of the year?
 A bit like the Chinese have the ‘Year of the Dragon’, the ‘Year of the Tiger’ etc. I find it helps them get focused on where they are in their journey and what they want to achieve in the year ahead.
 It also helps them stay motivated and committed.
-So what’s your theme for 2013?
+So what’s your theme for the year ahead?
 If you don’t already have one then take a few moments to reflect and see what it might be…

 This year I’ve chosen Emeli Sandé’s ‘Read all about it’ as my theme song.
 For me it aligns perfectly with both my theme for this year and my message of ‘Live and Lead Untamed and Unafraid’.
 I’ve noted the part of the lyrics that have real meaning for me below.